vcabbage/go-tftp/README.md

 ### Configuration Functions

-One area that is noticably different from net/http is the configuration of clients and servers. trivialt uses "configuration functions" rather than the direct modification of the
+One area that is noticeably different from net/http is the configuration of clients and servers. trivialt uses "configuration functions" rather than the direct modification of the
 Client/Server struct or a configuration struct passed into the factory functions.

-A few explainations of this pattern:
+A few explanations of this pattern:
 * [Self-referential functions and the design of options](http://commandcenter.blogspot.com/2014/01/self-referential-functions-and-design.html) by Rob Pike
 * [Functional options for friendly APIs](https://www.youtube.com/watch?v=24lFtGHWxAQ) by Dave Cheney [video]